Why do the Humanities matter today?

 - Contact information: Name, address, phone number, and email address.

 - A short written statement (max.
-250 words) on why you’re interested in the challenges of reconciliation.
+250 words) on why you’re interested in the theme of Migration.

 - A brief letter of recommendation from a teacher, guidance counsellor, or other adult who knows you well.
 The letter of recommendation should be submitted by its author.